 If it gets too dry, make sure to add some water.
 You don’t need the pile to be soggy, but you’re trying to cultivate a happy little colony of beneficial microorganisms—and they need water, too!
 Covering your pile with a tarp or plastic sheeting is helpful in retaining moisture and keeping the rain from washing it away.
 It’ll also help retain heat.

-You won’t need to turn it as much if you have plenty of aerating materials to help keep air flow through the pile, but you should take the time to turn it every week or three.
+You won’t need to turn it as much if you have plenty of aerating materials to help keep airflow through the pile, but you should take the time to turn it in every week or three with a compost aerator tool.
 Your friendly microorganisms need air as well as water to do their work.

 How to Make a Compost Bin at Home